tanish1409/SOFE_3700_Final_Project/README.md

 Make sure to follow these steps meticulously to set up the project successfully.
 If you encounter any issues during the installation or configuration process,please contact me through email (tanish.singla@ontariotechu.net).

-### Debug
+### Debug Possible Errors

-1. Possible errors:
-   a.
-Failure to establish a connection with Workbench.
+1. Failure to establish a connection with Workbench.
 Ensure your credentials work properly.
-   b.
-Incorrect port number in Apache.
+2. Incorrect port number in Apache.
 Verify that the port number in the URL matches the one configured in Apache.
-   c.
-File permission issues in the `htdocs` folder.
+3. File permission issues in the `htdocs` folder.
 Make sure the web server has the necessary permissions to access the files.
-   d.
-Incorrect database name in the configuration files.
+4. Incorrect database name in the configuration files.
 Double-check the database name specified in `config.php` and ensure it matches the one created in MySQL Workbench.
-   e.
-PHP module not enabled in Apache.
+5. PHP module not enabled in Apache.
 Ensure that the PHP module is enabled in the Apache configuration.